MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDeviceCollectionVariable.md

 ```

 ### -CollectionName

-Specifies the name of a device collection.
+Specify the name of a device collection to configure a variable.

 ```yaml
 Type: String